osg-htc/docs/docs/data/gridftp.md

 ### Set port ranges
 As mentioned above, GridFTP uses port 2811 for control communication as well as a range of ports for the data transfer.
 This range of ports has to defined by setting the variable `GLOBUS_TCP_PORT_RANGE` within the configuration file:
 `/etc/sysconfig/globus-gridftp-server` as it is shown in the next example.
-This range has to be open within your firewall for inboud communication.
+This range has to be open within your firewall for inbound communication.

     :::file
     $GLOBUS_TCP_PORT_RANGE 50000,51000